 Vasken is the lead designer, responsible for all of the aesthetic aspects, in other words, the physical look and feel of our Mood Sharing Rings lineup.
 Vasken began designing jewelry, after dropping out of architecture school, under the tutelage of master goldsmiths and designers Edward and Arnock Sutrukian, in the late 1970s in Paris, France.
 Vasken has worked all over the world, including in Paris, Los Angeles and San Francisco.
 His many projects and years of experience have allowed him to perfect his design and mold making skills.
 In spite of a super busy schedule, Vasken also manages to find time to teach and mentor future jewelry designers.

 White Gold Mood Sharing Ring

 Emotions make us human.
 They are essential to how we connect.
 This simple truth drives our vision of the next stage of the Internet, an Emotive Internet, which is less about things and, instead, is about expressing how we feel.
-We envision an emotionally intelligent network where biosensors and software algorithms combine to enable the real-time detection, recognition and sharing of human emotions.
+We envision an emotionally intelligent network where biosensors and software algorithms combine to enable the real-time sensing, recognition and sharing of human emotions.
 Our mission is to accelerate the realization of the Emotive Internet.
-Mood Sharing Rings are an important step in accomplishing this mission.
+Mood Sensing Rings are an important step in accomplishing this mission.
 Share Your Mood.